WSVersion (module)

 OpenAPI

-With a default version, there is no need to specify the version in the query string in the URI to generate the OpenAPI documentation.
-For example, with a standard URI request for JSON output, http://myServer:myPort/gas/ws/r/myGroup/myXcf/myService?openapi.json, the GWS generates documentation for the version of operations set as default.
+When a default version is defined for a service, you do not need to specify the version in the query string when requesting the OpenAPI document.
+For example, the following request returns the OpenAPI documentation for the default version of the service: http://myServer:myPort/gas/ws/r/myGroup/myXcf/myService?openapi.json

 Important:

-The output shown is from the Firefox® browser, which converts JSON to human readable format.
-The output may vary depending on your browser.
+The output shown in this example is from the Firefox™ browser, which formats JSON for readability.
+The appearance may vary depending on your browser.

-There are considerations for setting a default version for the OpenAPI document.
-The version selected must make up a complete set of operations for the Web service to include:
+When choosing a default version for the OpenAPI document, make sure the version represents a complete set of operations for the service.
+The default version can include:

-• operations whose version name matches the version name set in the WSVersion of REST functions.
+• operations whose WSVersion value matches the version name you set at the module level, and

-To learn more setting a default version of operations, see Default version of the OpenAPI document.
+To learn more setting a default version of operations, see Set the default service version for OpenAPI documentation.

 Example using WSVersion in the information record

 In the example, the WSVersion is set to "v3".
-This defines version v3 as the default version of operations displayed in the OpenAPI documentation of the Web service.
+This makes v3 the default version used when generating the OpenAPI documentation for the web service.

 The main purpose of the service information record (defined with the WSInfo attribute) is to document the REST service.
 If you are not setting the version at the modular level here, the record is still needed to provide service information.